 Pelicourt has advised Cub that it intends to acquire additional common shares for investment purposes.
 The common shares will be acquired through the facilities of the TSX Venture Exchange.
 Pelicourt has indicated that they will review their holdings from time to time and that they may increase or decrease their position as future circumstances may dictate.

-- Lithuania preparing sanctions against Russia
+- Ukraine preparing personal sanctions against Russia

 Time for real change: Ukraine crisis shows bankruptcy of “security-as-usual”